yarete03/discord_updater_deb/README.md

 Example of the sugested configuration in /etc/sudoers file:

 ```
-    yaret   ALL=(ALL:ALL) NOPASSWD: /usr/bin/sudo /usr/bin/apt install ./discord_update.deb
+    username   ALL=(ALL:ALL) NOPASSWD: /usr/bin/sudo /usr/bin/apt install ./discord_update.deb
 ```